Stormwater detention vault: Design and installation

 Underground stormwater detention allows for high volume storage of runoff in a small footprint area.
 The storage vessels can be made from a variety of materials, including corrugated metal pipe, aluminum, steel, plastic, fiberglass, pre-cast or poured-in-place concrete.

 The vault is typically buried under a parking lot or other open land on the site.
 In the latter case, this underground vault may be preferable to a surface detention pond if other uses are intended for the land (e.g. a pedestrian plaza or park).
 In other situations, a vault is used because installing a pond might pose other problems, such as attracting unwanted waterfowl or other animals.
 In some sites, a vault may be installed in the basement of a building, such as a parking garage.
 Tunnels may be bored to serve as detention vaults.
 Tunnels may be cheaper than basins, as they do not require pumps to move the water.

 The outlet is generally a restricted-flow drain from the detention vessel, with a weir for containing detritus.
-Detention vessels delay water's delivery downstream, and possibly creates a later water level peak post-rainfall.
+Detention vessels delay water's delivery downstream, and possibly create a later water level peak post-rainfall.
 It is important to consider timing of water release and the types of reservoirs feeding a waterway.